Holly Humberstone: 2017–2021: Debut and The Walls Are Way Too Thin

-2022–present: Paint My Bedroom Black and tours
+2022–2024: Paint My Bedroom Black and tours

 On 21 January 2022, she released the single "London is Lonely".
 Humberstone was the opening act for Girl in Red's Make It Go Quiet Tour of North America in March 2022, as well as the opening act for the second half of the North American leg of Olivia Rodrigo's Sour Tour.
+Also in March 2022, The Walls Are Way Too Thin won the Best Mixtape accolade at the 2022 NME Awards.
 After a string of standalone singles including "Sleep Tight", she released a compilation album of her music released at that point in time, Can You Afford to Lose Me?.
 It was made available on 24 October 2022.
 In June 2023, she announced that her debut album would be titled Paint My Bedroom Black.
-It was released on 13 October 2023 and was promoted with three singles, "Antichrist", "Room Service" and "Superbloodmoon", the lattermost of which featured American artist d4vd.
+It was released on 13 October 2023 and was promoted with three singles: "Antichrist", "Room Service" and "Superbloodmoon", the latter most of which featured American artist d4vd.
+The track was removed from streaming services following allegations of d4vd's involvement in the case of Celeste Rivas Hernandez.
 In July 2023, she was featured on the song "Diving" by British band Bombay Bicycle Club.

-In February 2024, Humberstone released "Dive", along with announcing that a new EP "Work In Progress" would be released on 15 March, noting that the tracklist was made up of demos she had forgotten about that she wanted to release, instead of a more typical deluxe album.
+In February 2024, Humberstone released Dive and announced her third EP Work In Progress would be released on 15 March, noting that the track listing was composed of demos she had forgotten about, as opposed to a typical deluxe album.
 On 5 August 2024, she was announced as an opener for the 16 August 2024 show of Taylor Swift's The Eras Tour.

+2025–present: Cruel World

+In mid-2025, Humberstone returned to musical releases with a contribution to the soundtrack for The Buccaneers, the song "Miss You to Death".
+Months later, she confirmed that a "new world" was beginning, hinting towards the start of a new album cycle.
+She thanked fans on social media for "waiting for [her] to get it right".
+Humberstone then released the single "Die Happy" on 5 November 2025.
+Her second studio album, Cruel World, was announced on 23 January 2026, accompanying the release of its second single, "To Love Somebody", which Humberstone performed during a 28 January appearance on The Tonight Show in the U.S. The album was released on 10 April 2026.
+In June, Humberstone released It's a Real Cruel World, an EP composed of four reimagined versions of songs from the album.

+Humberstone contributed the original song "Embers in the Sky" to the 2026 video game Life Is Strange: Reunion.